Diffusion processes and the asymptotic bulk gap probability for the real Ginibre ensemble: Relationship to diffusion processes

 with the RHS evaluated at $x_{2i} = x_{2i-1} = y_i$, $(i=1,\dots,n)$.
 Specifically, we read off from \cite[eq.~(20)]{MbA01} that

 where $\tilde{A}$ is the anti-symmetric matrix with upper triangular entries

 This assumes the ordering $y_1 < \cdots < y_n$.
 However, noting that for $y_j > y_i$

 we see that $\tilde{A}_{2i-1,2j-1}$, like all other entries in (\ref{4.1}), is anti-symmetric with respect to the interchange $y_i \leftrightarrow y_j$, and thus we can drop the ordering requirement since the Pfaffian in (\ref{5.1}) is then symmetric.
+As with (\ref{xa}), the form of (\ref{5.1}) given in \cite{MbA01} is a summation corresponding to the RHS of (\ref{2.12a}), without the identification of the antisymmetric matrix $\tilde{A}$ nor the Pfaffian.
+The latter first appeared in \cite[Theorem 2]{TZ11}.
+We remark too that in this reference the role of the initial condition is discussed with more precision.

 If we write

 then the RHS of (\ref{6.1}) can be rewritten

 while